aws/aws-parallelcluster/docs/source/configuration.rst

 """""""""""""""""""""
 Boolean flag to set autoscaling group to maintain initial size.

-If set to true, the autoscaling group can scale down to 0 compute instances if there are no jobs for a period of time.
+If set to true, the Auto Scaling group will never have fewer members than the value of initial_queue_size.
+It will still allow the cluster to scale up to the value of max_queue_size.

+Setting to false allows the Auto Scaling group to scale down to 0 members, so resources will not sit idle when they aren't needed.

 Defaults to false for the default template. ::